SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 But the block output is the **sum** of:

 1. the MLP contribution (which we *can* steer), and
-2. the skip-connected input \(I'\) (which remains **unchanged** under post-MLP steering).
+2. the skip-connected input \(I'\) (which remains **unchanged** under <span style="color:blue">post-MLP</span> steering).

-So even if post-MLP steering perfectly matches the MLP shift, it **will not modify the skip-connection term**, which would be needed to mimic a fine-tuned model.
-This is not to say that post-MLP cannot learn some more complex steering from linear layers to mimic the same effect, but that is, in a way, less natural.
+So even if <span style="color:blue">post-MLP</span> steering perfectly matches the MLP shift, it **will not modify the skip-connection term**, which would be needed to mimic a fine-tuned model.
+This is not to say that <span style="color:blue">post-MLP</span> cannot learn some more complex steering from linear layers to mimic the same effect, but that is, in a way, less natural.
 This 'naturality' shows itself in the experiments below.

 ### **How big is this mismatch?**